-- Remove blocks from under the trailer frame. - Tighten tie-downs and the trailer winch line. - Check tire pressure and lug nut tightness on the trailer. - Inspect the hull for damage. - Charge and install all batteries. - Check the bilge blower vents for obstructions and blower operation. - Check the bilge pump and float switch for proper operation. - Inspect all battery and electrical wiring for loose connections and/or damage. - Check the fuel system for leaks or damage.
+- Remove blocks from under the trailer frame. - Tighten tie-downs and the trailer winch line. - Check tire pressure and lug nut tightness on the trailer. - Inspect the hull for damage. - Charge and install all batteries. - Check the bilge blower vents for obstructions and blower operation. - Check the bilge pump and float switch for proper operation. - Inspect all battery and electrical wiring for loose connections and/or damage.

+- Check the fuel system for leaks or damage.
 Verify the condition of all hoses and fuel line.
 Should a fuel hose need replacing, use only USCGapproved hose.
 Check hose labels for exact type of replacement.
-Be sure all hose clamps are tight. - Check the engine and bilge for signs of nesting animals; clean as necessary. - Check the entire engine for cracks and leaks caused by freeze damage. - Check the condition of all hoses and clamps for tightness. - Clean the bilge area and install the boat bilge drain plug. - Lubricate all seacocks and check for proper operation. - Install all drain plugs in strainers and seacocks. - Close all drains and valves that were opened during winterization.

-- Perform any annual maintenance not performed during winterization.
-See the Engine Operator's Manual and all equipment manufacturer's information for periodic and annual maintenance procedures. - Check the engine's cooling water intake areas and screens for obstructions. - Check and lubricate the steering system. - Check all navigational lights. - Check all controls, gauges, boat systems, accessories and related equipment for proper operation. - Check all fire extinguishers for charge level. - Inspect all safety equipment for condition and operation as applicable. - When possible, briefly start and run the engine(s) using proper water supply equipment to check that the engine does start and there are no major operational problems.
+Be sure all hose clamps are tight. - Check the engine and bilge for signs of nesting animals; clean as necessary. - Check the entire engine for cracks and leaks caused by freeze damage. - Check the condition of all hoses and clamps for tightness. - Clean the bilge area and install the boat bilge drain plug. - Lubricate all seacocks and check for proper operation. - Install all drain plugs in strainers and seacocks. - Close all drains and valves that were opened during winterization. - Open all faucets and fill freshwater holding tank with about 20 gallons of water.
+Turn freshwater pump on to allow water to flow through all faucets before closing them.
+Thoroughly flush all lines and appliances with fresh water. - Fill the freshwater tank - Perform any annual maintenance not performed during winterization.
+See the Engine Operator's Manual and all equipment manufacturer's information for periodic and annual maintenance procedures. - Check the engine's cooling water intake areas and screens for obstructions. - If the engine uses a self-contained freshwater cooling system (stern drive only) and was drained for storage, fill the system with fresh coolant solution.
+Check the Engine Operator's Manual for specific procedures. - Check all engine and generator exhaust connections for exhaust leakage or damage. - Check and lubricate the steering system. - Check all navigational lights. - Check all controls, gauges, boat systems, accessories and related equipment for proper operation. - Check all fire extinguishers for charge level. - Inspect all safety equipment for condition and operation as applicable. - When possible, briefly start and run the engine(s) using proper water supply equipment to check that the engine does start and there are no major operational problems.

-NOTICE If fogging oil was used during winterization, the engine will emit excessive white smoke upon initial start-up.
+If fogging oil was used during winterization, the engine will emit excessive white smoke upon initial start-up.
 This condition is normal and will diminish once the fogging oil has been cleared through the engine.